OATML-Markslab/Tranception/README.md

 The `examples` folder provides several bash scripts that may be used for scoring and evaluating Tranception on the ProteinGym benchmarks.

 ## ProteinGym
 ProteinGym is an extensive set of Deep Mutational Scanning (DMS) assays curated to enable thorough comparisons of various mutation effect predictors indifferent regimes.
-ProteinGym is comprised of two benchmarks: 1) a substitution benchmark which consists of the experimental characterisation of ∼1.5M missense variants across 87 DMS assays 2) an indel benchmark that includes ∼300k mutants across 7 DMS assays.
+It is comprised of two benchmarks: 1) a substitution benchmark which consists of the experimental characterisation of ∼1.5M missense variants across 87 DMS assays 2) an indel benchmark that includes ∼300k mutants across 7 DMS assays.

 Each processed file in each benchmark corresponds to a single DMS assay, and contains the following three variables:
 - mutant (str):